 - Teams will be divided into skill divisions.
 Within each division there will be separate groups.
-Each team will play either 4 - 30 minute games.
+Each team will play an aggregate of at least 120 minutes of soccer, split across multiple games.

 - 3 points for a win, 1 point for draws, 0 points for a loss.

-- Playoff rounds will be constructed in different ways for each skill category.
+- Playoff rounds will be constructed in different ways for each skill category; either quarterfinals, semifinals, then a final, or semifinals and a final.
 In all instances, the first tie-breaker is goal differential, second is goals against, third is head to head.
-Final tie breaker will be a coin flip
+Final tie-breaker will be a coin flip.

 Tournament Rules of Play